Magix Movie Edit Pro 2015 is the latest incarnation of Magix feature rich consumer level video editing software program.

-This year and last Magix have opted to calm down a little on the features side of things and concentrate more on usability and stability, aspects of the program that in the past were their Achilles heels.
+This year and last Magix have opted to calm down a little on the features side of things and concentrate more on usability and stability, aspects of the program that had been their Achilles heels.

 Last year they mainly worked on a consolidation update to really get Movie Edit Pro running smoothly on a wider range of computers as well as spending a lot of time improving their help systems and user forums.